 There’s a clear correlation: the more digital adoption channels your field teams have, the greater the number of HCPs they can reach.

-The sales planning process happens repeatedly, so you must have the tools and services you need to design and execute your go-to-market strategy effectively.
+The field planning process happens repeatedly, so you must have the tools and services you need to design and execute your go-to-market strategy effectively.

-- Commercial analytics: Your sales planning process starts with commercial analytics.
+- Commercial analytics: Your field planning process starts with commercial analytics.
 Understand field activities and engagements, and ensure KPIs are available to everyone in your organization.

 - Strategic planning: Business consulting services can help you understand and make the most of these essential activities, from field-force sizing to promotional response curves.

 - Territory design and optimization: Both territory design and resource allocation software and services exist to help maximize your return on field investment.